Shakleen/Native-Performant-Virtual-Machine/README.md

     VIRSH_GPU_SERIAL=pci_0000_0a_00_3
     VIRSH_NVME_SSD=pci_0000_04_00_0
     ```
     > * Make sure to replace the bus addresses with the ones you want to actually pass through.
 You get these from the script used to generate IOMMU groups.
-For example: `IOMMU Group 1 01:00.0 ...` converts to `VIRSH_...=pci_0000_01_00_0`
+    > * For example: `IOMMU Group 1 01:00.0 ...` converts to `VIRSH_...=pci_0000_01_00_0`
     > * I will not be passing my SSD through.
 And I won't be using the GPU USB option either.
-4. Create the [bind_vfio.sh](scripts/pcie_dynamic_passthrough/bind.sh) script under `/etc/libvirt/hooks/win11/prepare/begin`.
+3. Create the [bind_vfio.sh](scripts/pcie_dynamic_passthrough/bind.sh) script under `/etc/libvirt/hooks/qemu.d/win11/prepare/begin`.
     > * [modprob](https://en.wikipedia.org/wiki/Modprobe) is used to
     >   * add a loadable kernel module to the Linux kernel
     >   * remove a loadable kernel module from the kernel.
     > * `virsh nodedev-detach` basically detaches the PCI driver from host and attaches it to the guest machine which in this case is **win11**.
     > * **Remember to add addition `virsh nodedev-detach $PCI_NAME` for each PCI device you wish to passthrough**
-5. Create the [unbind_vfio.sh](scripts/pcie_dynamic_passthrough/unbind.sh) script under `/etc/libvirt/hooks/win11/release/end`.
+4. Create the [unbind_vfio.sh](scripts/pcie_dynamic_passthrough/unbind.sh) script under `/etc/libvirt/hooks/qemu.d/win11/release/end`.
     > * `modprob -r` is basically used to remove loadable kernel module from the kernel.
     > * `virsh nodedev-reattach` basically detaches the drivers from the guest and reattaches them to the host.
     > * As before add additional `virsh nodedev-reattach` lines for each PCI device.
+5. Make these two scripts executable by running `chmod +x` on them.
-6. After creating the scripts the tree structure for the directory should look like this
+6. After creating the scripts the tree structure for `/etc/libvirt/hooks/` should look like this
     ```
     /etc/libvirt/hooks/
     ├── kvm.conf